ansible/ansible-runner/docs/python_interface.rst

 ``Runner.get_fact_cache``
 -------------------------

+.. warning:: Deprecated in version 2.5.
+Does not work with ansible-core 2.19 and above.

 :meth:`ansible_runner.runner.Runner.get_fact_cache` is a method that, given a hostname, will return a dictionary containing the `Facts <https://docs.ansible.com/projects/ansible/latest/user_guide/playbooks_variables.html#variables-discovered-from-systems-facts>`_ stored for that host during execution.

 .. _runner.event_handler: